wardenenv/warden/docs/index.md

 * Dnsmasq to serve DNS responses for `.test` domains eliminating manual editing of `/etc/hosts`
 * An SSH tunnel for connecting from Sequel Pro or TablePlus into any one of multiple running database containers.
 * Warden issued wildcard SSL certificates for running https on all local development domains.
-* Full support for both Magento 1, Magento 2, and custom per-project environment configurations on macOS and Linux.
+* Full support for Magento 1, Magento 2, Laravel, and custom project environment configurations on macOS and Linux.
-* Ability to override, extend, or setup completely custom environment definitions on a per-project basis.

 ### Global Services